Help us match you with local pros in your area

 Ductwork Cleaning | $412-$1,029 |

-Look for an HVAC company that employs qualified technicians who have the necessary licensure and training.
-HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
-This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
-All other licensing requirements are handled at the state level.
+Look for an HVAC company that employs skilled technicians with the necessary licensure and training.
+In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
+This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
+Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
+All other licensing requirements are handled on a state-by-state basis.

-There are no state-level licensing requirements for contractors in Illinois.
-However, there may be local regulations, so make sure to check with your municipal government to verify that your contractor meets all the requirements.
-You can verify an Illinois business license on the Secretary of State's website.
-You should also look at reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with positive reviews and testimonials about great customer experiences.
+Illinois doesn't have state-level contractor licensing requirements.
+However, there may be local regulations.
+Be sure to check with your municipal government to verify that your contractor meets all of the requirements.
+You can also verify an Illinois business license on the Secretary of State's website.
+Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can aid your decision as well.
+Choose a company with great reviews and stories of positive experiences from customers.

-Always make sure you know the details of a planned project.
-For HVAC repairs, your provider should detail which parts require replacement and why.
-Confirm that your technician will clean and test the full system after repairs are finished to ensure that it’s working properly.
-When replacing your HVAC, ask the provider to explain the new estimated installation time, model, energy efficiency, brand, and features.
-Before work starts, be sure you understand how your provider will determine the right system size for your home and what the price will be.
+Make sure you understand the details of your project before it begins.
+If HVAC repairs are required, have your provider detail which parts require replacement and why.
+Get confirmation that your technician will clean and test the entire system after the repair to ensure that everything works.
+When replacing your HVAC, request that the company explain the new features, brand, estimated installation time, energy efficiency, and model.
+Before signing paperwork, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-You should have your HVAC system inspected twice yearly.
-After the inspection, your technician will tell you if any services are required.
-You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your system has ductwork, it should be inspected every few years.
+Generally, your HVAC system should be inspected twice a year.
+After an inspection, your technician will tell you what, if any, services are required.
+You should also call a technician if you start to notice any issues, such as leaks, unusual smells, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-Normally, it's best to schedule inspections in the spring and fall, as technicians tend to be less busy at these times.
-This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.
+The best times of the year to have an HVAC inspection are during the spring and fall.
+Technicians tend to be less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider installing a smart thermostat.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
+You could also consider purchasing a smart thermostat.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
-The exact amount of time will depend on factors like the size of your house, how easily accessible different parts of the system are, and whether your technician discovers any problems.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
+The exact amount of time will be based on things like the size of your house, how easily accessible different areas are, and whether your technician finds any problems.